qawolf/qawolf/docs/docs/run_tests_locally.md

 npx qawolf test myFirstTest
 ```

 By default, QA Wolf tests run on the [Chromium browser](https://www.chromium.org/Home).
 After running this command, a Chromium browser will open and the test will run.
-See the GIF below for an example.
+See the video below for an example.

 ![Run a test locally](https://storage.googleapis.com/docs.qawolf.com/tutorials/run-my-first-test-small.gif)

-If you're having trouble running your test, please [chat with us](https://gitter.im/qawolf/community) or [open an issue on GitHub](https://github.com/qawolf/qawolf/issues/new).
+If you're having trouble running your test, please [chat with us](https://gitter.im/qawolf/community) or [open an issue on GitHub](https://github.com/qawolf/qawolf/issues/new)!

 ## Run all tests locally